Canon EF camera

 The Canon EF is a manual focus 35mm single-lens reflex camera produced by Canon between 1973 and 1978.
 It was compatible with Canon's FD-mount lenses.
-The EF was built as an electro-mechanical version of Canon's top-of-the line wholly mechanical Canon F-1.
-The shutter is mechanical at all speeds starting at 1/2 second and faster, but from 1 second and beyond the shutter is all electric, allowing for AE shutter speeds as long as 30 seconds.
+The EF was built as an electro-mechanical version of Canon's top-of-the-line, wholly mechanical Canon F-1.
+The shutter is mechanical at all speeds ½ second and faster, but at 1 second and longer the shutter is all electronically controlled, allowing AE exposures from 1/1000 to 30 seconds.
 The EF shares the F-1's rugged construction and tough metal body.
 Unlike the F-1, the EF does not support any motor drive for film transport.
 Neither does it provide any interchangeable viewfinder.

+Features

 The Canon EF contained a silicon photocell light meter with a range of EV 18 to EV -2 which measured light in a "central emphasis metering" pattern (also called center weighted average metering) with less influence from the top of the frame, to minimize underexposure due to a bright skyline.
 Note that this requires the camera to be held horizontally; taking vertically oriented pictures requires some care by the user.
 The Canon EF could operate "Variable Aperture AE" mode (commonly called shutter priority) or full manual mode, where the operator would control both the shutter speed and the aperture.
 When used in automatic mode, it's possible to lock the current aperture value, then recompose the picture, if desired, by pressing the small silver button next to the film rewind knob.

 Automatic exposure required the FD-mount lenses.
 In 1975, the range of FD lenses available spanned from 15 mm fisheye to 300 mm telephoto, including three zoom lenses.
 Using manual exposure and stopped down metering, the Canon EF could also be used with the older FL-mount and R-mount lenses.

 The EF used a unique shutter among Canon's 35mm SLRs: a Copal Square vertical-travel metal blade focal plane shutter.
-Unusually long exposures (from 1 second to 30 seconds) were electronically controlled, while shorter ones (1/1000 second to 1/2 second) were mechanically controlled.
+Unusually long exposures (from 1 second to 30 seconds) were electronically controlled, while shorter ones (1/1000 second to ½ second) were mechanically controlled.
 This was very useful in conserving battery power, and allowed one to use the camera even with dead batteries.
 The light metering system's power switch turned on the meter, removed the lock from the shutter trigger button and let the film advance lever pop out 15 degrees from the camera body, all in one flick of the thumb.

 In the axis of the main switch, a multiple exposure button is located.
 Pressing this while cocking the shutter prevents advancing the film.
 The frame counter is also blocked, thus preserving the correct frame count.